Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

+- In nine games as the favorite over the last 10 matchups, the Braves have a record of 8-1.

-- In their last 10 games with an over/under, the Braves and their opponents have combined to eclipse the total four times.
+- In their last 10 games with a total, the Braves and their opponents have combined to hit the over three times.

 Discover More About This Game